Cogax/JavaChatExample/README.md

 Chat
 ====

-A simple Java Chat with Threads and Sockets
+A simple Server-Client Java Chat Application implemented with Threads and Sockets.